newhuo-tech/hk-docs/source/index.html.md

 ~~~~
-Warning: These two keys are important to your account safety, please don't share <b>both</b> of them together to anyone else (including any product or person from Huobi).
+Warning: These two keys are important to your account safety, please don't share <b>both</b> of them together to anyone else (including any product or person from New Huo).
 If you find your API Key is disposed, please remove it immediately.
 ~~~~